-- An effective low-pass output filter between the SQUID output and room-temperature amplification stages.
+1. An effective low-pass output filter between the SQUID output and room-temperature amplification stages.
 This filter attenuates signal and some, but not all, noise sources.
 A subset of readout noise sources in the output signal path are not attenuated, functionally amplifying that subset when referred back through the filter to the SQUID input.
-This output filter is described in more detail in Section 5. - Parasitic capacitances to ground in the cryogenic electronics, which generate a current sharing effect like the one first characterized in [8].
-In [8], a mechanism was identified by which nulling currents could avoid the SQUID input by flowing through the cryogenic filter network instead.
-Here we identify a second current path that bypasses the SQUID input, this time via parasitic capacitances to ground throughout the readout system.
+This output filter is described in more detail in Sec.
+6.

+2. Parasitic capacitances to ground in the cryogenic electronics, which generate a "current sharing" effect like the one first characterized in Ref.
+8. In Ref.
+8, a mechanism was identified by which nulling currents could avoid the SQUID input by flowing through the cryogenic filter network instead.
+Here, we identify a second current path that bypasses the SQUID input, this time via parasitic capacitances to ground throughout the readout system.
 Similar to the output filter above, this results in an effective amplification of noise sources between the SQUID and ADC; but, unlike the output filter it also applies to the intrinsic SQUID noise, one of the largest sources of readout noise.
-It's possible to analytically calculate the resulting noise increase based on the cryogenic electronics design, as described in Section 6.
-Another consequence of this current path is that it partially spoils the differential balancing of the transmission lines going into the cryostat, making them more susceptible to radio frequency interference (RFI).
+It is possible to analytically calculate the resulting noise increase based on the cryogenic electronics design, as described in Sec.
+7. Another consequence of this current path is that it partially spoils the differential balancing of the transmission lines going into the cryostat, making them more susceptible to radio frequency interference.

-A full circuit model that includes both of these effects forms the core of an updated DfMUX noise model.
+A full circuit model that includes both of these effects forms the core of an updated DfMUX noise model, which uses the software PySPICE to numerically calculate some transfer functions based on the known circuit.
 Figure 8 shows the measured readout noise alongside the previous and updated model expectations.
 Besides describing the observed SPT-3G readout noise, these results suggest methods for improving noise performance in SPT-3G or future DfMUX readout designs, such as for LiteBIRD.